 Forced School Regionalization

 In an effort to save money some members of the legislature are pushing for forced school regionalization.
 The notion that regionalization always equals cost savings is not proven, so why take a cookie cutter approach to regionalization when in some instances the impact on communities will be negative?

-I will advocate for policies and deregulation that supports opportunities for towns to voluntarily work together to share resources if the communities decide it’s in their best interests.
-I will work to improve education and I will fight attempts by the majority in Hartford to hold municipalities hostage by holding vital funding back for not complying with legislative mandates.
+I will advocate for policies to support towns that want to voluntarily work together and share resources, if the communities decide it’s in their best interests.
+I will also work to improve education and I will oppose attempts by the majority in Hartford to hold municipalities hostage by holding vital funding back for not complying with legislative mandates.

 One of the most pressing issues facing Connecticut is the epidemic use of addictive pain medications and illegal narcotics.
 More people die in Connecticut every year from drug overdoses than car accidents.
 While we have improved our emergency response through access to the anti-overdose medication Narcan and we are improving treatment and recovery options, the opioid epidemic continues to grow.
 A large part of our effort in the last few years has also been focused on limiting prescriptions of opioids, yet prescription rates were actually declining from 2012 to 2017 as opioid use and overdoses were increasing.
 While limiting the number of pills that can be prescribed is reasonable, we should balance that approach with the need for pain relief for legitimate patients.

-I will continue working for opportunities to stem the tide of opioid deaths, like supporting the use of new medications as alternatives to traditional opioids and more vigorous prosecution of those who traffic opioids, and protecting the prescription drug monitoring program, a valuable tool for pharmacists to identify overprescribing.
+I will also continue working for opportunities to stem the tide of opioid deaths, like supporting the use of new medications as alternatives to traditional opioids, vigorous prosecution of those who traffic opioids, and protecting the prescription drug monitoring program, a valuable tool for pharmacists to identify overprescribing.